-The historic Pelourinho district of the upper town in Salvador is a UNESCO World Heritage site, a place that I always wanted to visit.
-Afro-Brazilian culture, Portuguese influenced colorful architecture, local Bahian cuisine, spiritualism, nightlife, music and a tropical coastline influenced me to plan a visit during my last Brazilian trip.
+The historic Pelourinho district of the upper town of Salvador is a UNESCO World Heritage site that I have always wanted to visit.
+Afro-Brazilian culture, Portuguese-influenced colorful architecture, local Bahian cuisine, spiritualism, nightlife, music, and a tropical coastline influenced me to plan a visit during my last Brazilian trip.
+This third-largest city in Brazil and the world’s largest black population outside Africa should also be under your radar.

 Plan Your Trip